-Everything about Darth Vader is iconic.
-The mask, the breathing, the force, the lightsaber, I could go on and on.. but not only that but the whole saga is pretty much centered around him, from the first movie where you see him as a little kid to when he's a powerful Sith lord who is more evil than any villain in any movie series to when, at the very end, he turns back to the good side, thanks to Luke.
-He is the roundest character in the series as well, and the series covers pretty much aspect of him.
-Even though I he's a whiny teenager, I think that's ok because it makes him become this iconic villain that most of us (I saw the original 3 movies before the prequels) are used to.
-Star Wars would not be Star wars without him.
+Everything about Darth Vader is iconic: the mask, the breathing, the force, the lightsaber.
+I could go on and on.
+But not only that, the whole saga is pretty much centered around him.
+From the first movie, where you see him as a little kid, to when he's a powerful Sith lord who is more evil than any villain in any movie series, to when, at the very end, he turns back to the good side, thanks to Luke.
+He is the roundest character in the series as well, and the series covers pretty much every aspect of him.
+Even though he's a whiny teenager, I think that's okay because it makes him become this iconic villain that most of us (I saw the original 3 movies before the prequels) are used to.
+Star Wars would not be Star Wars without him.

-I'm the same person who wrote Han being having all the best lines that I like and that listed all that he is.
+I'm the same person who wrote about Han having all the best lines that I like and listed all that he is.
 I might write one on another computer too.
-Anyway, more things to add is that Harrison Ford did a phenomenal job with the role as Han Solo.
+Anyway, more things to add is that Harrison Ford did a phenomenal job with the role of Han Solo.
 What he did in every movie is just so cool to me.
-For example, during the battle of Endor in the Return of the Jedi, him tricking the storm troopers and the way he fought the imperials was so sick and cool.
+For example, during the Battle of Endor in Return of the Jedi, him tricking the stormtroopers and the way he fought the Imperials was so sick and cool.
 I just love him as a character!

-Harrison Ford truly excelled in this role beachside it was written for him!
-He told George Lucas he didn't want to be some overpowered character with some super powers or anything, but just a regular ordinary guy, and that's what George did.
+Harrison Ford truly excelled in this role because it was written for him!
+He told George Lucas he didn't want to be some overpowered character with superpowers or anything, but just a regular ordinary guy, and that's what George did.
 A lot of Han's lines were improvised, making his character all the more fun and believable.
-His temper, his rogueish ways, and his sarcastic humor make him such a memorable character, one that is a favorite among all Star Wars fans!
+His temper, his roguish ways, and his sarcastic humor make him such a memorable character, one that is a favorite among all Star Wars fans!